Averyrow16/DarkSoulsGPT/README.md

 ### Key components

 **Self-Attention Head**
 Each head computes queries, keys, and values from the input.
-The attention scores `q @ k.T / sqrt(head_size)` determine how much each token attends to every previous token.
+The attention scores `q @ k.T / sqrt(head_size)` determine how much each token attends to every previous token (higher score = more relevant). `q @ k.T` is scoring every query against every key, which allows us to find the most relevant values. `sqrt(head_size` is a scaling factor.
 The torch.tril mask ensures tokens never see future tokens during training.

+**Softmax**
+Normalizes scores to add up to 1, representing the relative amount of attention placed on each position

 **Multi-Head Attention**
 Six attention heads run in parallel, each learning different patterns.
 Their outputs are concatenated and projected back to n_embd.

 **Feed-Forward Network**
 After attention (the communication between tokens), each token passes independently through a small MLP (computation on what was communicated).
-The hidden layer expands to 4 x n_embd before projecting back.
+The hidden layer expands to 4 x n_embd so the network has more capacity to perform nonlinear transformations before projecting back.
+While its expanded it goes through ReLU which adds non-linearity to the network, allowing it to learn complex patterns.

 **Residual Connections**
 Each sub-layer adds its input back to its output: `x = x + sublayer(x)`.
 This gives gradients a direct path back through the network, which helps to avoid vanishing gradients or info loss when training 6+ layers.
+We have 2 residual updates in our model.

 **LayerNorm**
 Applied before each sub-layer (pre-normalization).
-Normalizes activations across the embedding dimension, which stabilizes training significantly.
+Normalizes activations (outputs of neurons/layers after a mathematical operation has been applied to input) across the embedding dimension, which stabilizes training significantly.

 ### Hyperparameters